Bogdanp/dramatiq/docs/source/cookbook.rst

 Auto-discovering "tasks" modules with bash
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Dramatiq doesn't attempt to auto-discover tasks modules.
+Remoulade doesn't attempt to auto-discover tasks modules.
 Assuming you follow a convention where all your tasks modules are named ``tasks.py`` then you can discover them using bash: